26sp/25sp/README.md

 ### Hello world

 # About me
-- I'm from Australia.
-I like coding and interacting with the Discord API.
+- I like coding and interacting with the Discord API.
 I'm a boy
 - I make Discord bots with Discord.js (Javascript)

 ## I won't make you a bot, or help you adjust the code I have on here.
 There's millions of guides out there.